Soil Matters to Lavender

 A Need for Porous Ground

-Naturally fast-draining soils ensure the roots are exposed to plenty of oxygen during the growing season, and if irrigated or rain falls, it moves in and out of the root zone quickly.
+Naturally, fast-draining soils ensure the roots are exposed to plenty of oxygen during the growing season, and if irrigated or rain falls, it moves in and out of the root zone quickly.
 Such porous ground, particularly on a south-facing slope, helps to counteract the slow soil surface evaporation caused by humid climates with stagnant air.

 In northern California where rainfall can be very heavy in winter and soils are dense and extremely rich, lavender struggles despite its preference for the climate.
 Fields now growing commercial lavender are plowed into mounded rows well above grade to enhance drainage and keep the root zone sufficiently aerated.

-Fortunately, soil is among the things we can change by adding amendments that open its structure.
+Fortunately, the soil is among the things we can change by adding amendments that open its structure.
 Prepare the natural soil by blending it with pumice and Black Gold Garden Compost Blend.
-Use this enhanced mix to raise up the soil surface so the crown or base of stem of the plant is above the surrounding grade.
+Use this enhanced mix to raise up the soil surface so the crown or base of the stem of the plant is above the surrounding grade.
 This is also a good way to create soils that are perfect for rocky outcrops and raised beds where lavender thrives.

 In San Francisco where conditions are cool and damp, growers prefer to mulch their lavenders with minerals such as washed sand or decorative gravel that help reflect heat back onto the plant.
 This porous material also creates a dry barrier between damp soil and the plant foliage to discourage mold.